Algorithms for Massive Data -- Lecture Notes: Introduction to sketching

-Let $x$ be some data: a set, a string, an integer, etc. A \emph{data sketch} is the output of a randomized function $f$ (in general, the combination of a certain number of hash functions) mapping $x$ to a sequence of bits $f(x)$ with properties 1-3 below, plus (depending on the application) also property 4:
+Let $x$ be some data: a set, a string, an integer, etc. A \emph{data sketch} is the output of a function $f$ (usually, the combination of a certain number of hash functions) mapping $x$ to a sequence of bits $f(x)$ with properties 1-3 below, plus (depending on the application) also property 4:

-\begin{enumerate} \item The bit-size of $f(x)$ is much smaller than the bit-size of $x$ (usually, sub-linear or even poly-logarithmic). \item $f(x)$ can be used to compute (efficiently) some properties of $x$.
-For example, if $x$ is a multi-set then $f(x)$ could be used to compute an approximation of the number of distinct elements contained in $x$, or the most frequent element in $x$. \item $f(x)$ can be updated (efficiently) if $x$ gets updated.
+\begin{enumerate} \item The bit-size of $f(x)$ is much smaller than the bit-size of $x$ (usually, sub-linear or even poly-logarithmic). \item $f(x)$ can be used to estimate some properties of $x$.
+For example, if $x$ is a multi-set then $f(x)$ could be used to compute an approximation of the number of distinct elements contained in $x$, or the most frequent element in $x$.
+Sometimes, we are able to compute the exact quantity we are interested in.
+More often, however, it is not possible to compute the exact answer in sublinear space (see point 1 above) and we must accept an approximation (for example, a multiplicative $(1\pm\epsilon)$-approximation).
+Even worse, we may even fail in computing an approximation; in these cases, we will require that the failure probability $\delta>0$ is arbitrarily small.
+Typically, the success probability will be boosted by repetition (concentration bounds): different instances of the randomized sketch will return different answers concentrated around the value we want to estimate, and a mean+median trick (Section \ref{sec:mean+median}) will do the job. \item $f(x)$ can be updated (efficiently) if $x$ gets updated.
 Importantly, it should be possible to update $f(x)$ \emph{without knowing $x$}.
 For example: \begin{itemize} \item if we add an element $y$ to a set $x$, it should be possible to compute $f(x\cup \{y\})$ knowing just $f(x)$ and $y$ (not $x$). \item More in general, given two sketches $f(x_1)$ and $f(x_2)$, it should be possible to compute the sketch of the composition of $x_1$ and $x_2$ (under some operator).
-For example, if $x_1$ and $x_2$ are sets we could be interested in obtaining the sketch of $f(x_1 \cup x_2)$, \emph{without knowing $x_1$ and $x_2$}. \end{itemize} \item If $x$ and $y$ are similar according to some measure of similarity (e.g. Euclidean distance), then $f(x)$ and $f(y)$ are likely to be similar (according to some measure of similarity, not necessarily the same as before). \end{enumerate}
+For example, if $x_1$ and $x_2$ are sets we could be interested in obtaining the sketch of $f(x_1 \cup x_2)$ given $f(x_1)$ and $f(x_2)$, \emph{without knowing $x_1$ and $x_2$}. \end{itemize} \item If $x$ and $y$ are similar according to some measure of similarity (e.g. Jaccard similarity between sets), then $f(x)$ and $f(y)$ are likely to be similar (according to some measure of similarity, not necessarily the same as the one between $x$ and $y$). \end{enumerate}

+Note that, when the function $f$ is randomized (e.g. it uses hashing), $f(x)$ and $f(y)$ are (in general, dependent) random variables.

-In this chapter we focus on sketches possessing property 4.
-In the next chapter we will use sketches to process data streams, focusing more on property 2.
+We first focus on sketches possessing property 4 and then move to data streams, focusing more on property 2.